GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-ext/README.md

   ...
 # tftest skip
 ```
-Apply this change and then you can update the backend to point to a new service:
+After applying this change, you can update the backend service to point to the new Cloud Run service:
 ```hcl
   backend_service_configs = {
     default = {